 A graphical user interface, to start and stop your services, is available on port

 9002 if you run your container like above.

 If you want to restart Galaxy without restarting the entire Galaxy container you can use

 docker exec <container name> supervisorctl restart galaxy:

-In addition you start/stop every supervisord process using a webinterface on port
+In addition you can start/stop every supervisord process using a web interface on port

 9002.
 Start your container with: